 Released in late 2008: a two-volume encyclopedia on the peoples of Asia and Oceania, published by Facts On File, Inc.

-Due for release in 2010: "A Brief History of Australia", published by Facts On File, Inc.
+Released in 2010: "A Brief History of Australia", published by Facts On File, Inc.

 Culture Works has worked with BASF, 7-Eleven Corporate, PricewaterhouseCoopers, The GPT Group, National Australia Bank, University